-NOTE: This great little amp now resides happily with its new owner in Charleston, South Carolina.
+NOTE: This amp in the photo now lives happily with its new owner in Charleston, South Carolina.

 Vintage 1971 Sears 10 XL Silvertone 1421 Combo Guitar Tube Amp